mjolnir-lang/mjolnir-language-reference/doc/docs/pages/classes.md

 }
 ```

-The code below demonstates the problem.
+The code below demonstrates the problem.

 ```mj
 String letters = "ABCDEFGHIJKLMNOPQRSTUVWXYZ"